-Appeals for Milton Keynes Community and Voluntary Controlled Schools are administered by Business Services Plus at Buckinghamshire County Council.
+Appeals for Milton Keynes Community and Voluntary Controlled Schools are administered by the Education Appeals Team at Buckinghamshire County Council.
 Appeals for Foundation and Voluntary Aided schools and Academies are arranged by the schools themselves.

-Business Services Plus will arrange for an Independent Appeal Panel to consider your appeal.
+The team at Buckinghamshire Council will arrange for an Independent Appeal Panel to consider your appeal.
 Both the Appeals Team and the panel are independent of the admission authority.
-Please note that the Appeals Team at Business Services Plus is completely separate to the Education Access Team at Milton Keynes Council.
+Please note that the Appeals Team at Buckinghamshire Council is completely separate to the Education Access Team at Milton Keynes Council.
 The Appeals Team will not be able to provide you with information relating to school allocations or waiting lists and any evidence that you submit for your appeal, including change of address information, will not be automatically shared with the Education Access Team ahead of an appeal.

 You are able to appeal against each decision refusing you a place at a school.
 A separate appeal form should be submitted for each school you wish to appeal for.